Vanina Vanini: Synopsis

 Vanina enters the house of Monsignor Catanzara, the governor of Rome, disguised as a man, and threatens him with a pistol, having unloaded his own pistol before he came home.
 She maneuvers the situation into a joke, a visit paid by a lady to her future uncle.
 She succeeds in getting him to try to commute the sentence; besides her persuasion, he is also motivated by the thought that he is still young and may see a day when the execution will be a stain on his character.
 Msgr.
 Catanzara obtains the pardon from the Pope.

 When Missirilli and the other carbonari are transferred to a new prison, Vanina arranges to meet him in a chapel at midnight, where he will be chained and in sight of a jailer, but where their conversation will not be overheard.
 Vanina hopes that he still loves her enough to pardon her treachery.

 Missirilli expresses regret for their affair, thinking that his misfortunes are punishment for having a passion other than Italian liberation.
 He wishes to remain friends, advises Vanina to marry Savelli, and promises that the money she contributed to the cause will be repaid when Italy is free.
 Vanina gives him the jewels she is wearing and files, so that he can use them to break his chains, but he asks her to forget him, for he is committed to dying for his country.

 Vanina angrily tells him everything she has done to save his life; then she says that she has done much more out of love for him, and reveals her betrayal.
 Missirilli, outraged, tries to kill her with his chains, but the jailer rushes in and restrains him.
 He throws back at her the jewels she has just given him.
 Shortly after, she returns to Rome and marries Livio Savelli.

 Adaptations

+In 1922, Arthur von Gerlach, Adapted this story to a film, Vanina, starring Asta Nielsen, Paul Wegener, Paul Hartmann.

 Roberto Rossellini (1906–1977) adapted this story to a film of the same title in 1961 starring Sandra Milo (Vanina) and Laurent Terzieff (Pietro).
 In 1963, East German television broadcast a film based on the novel, starring Annekathrin Bürger in the title role, Peter Sturm as Asdrubale and Alfred Struwe as Savelli.